Building a resilient and zero-carbon London

-Climate change is possibly the biggest challenge to face in the upcoming decade, and the timescale to act is very limited.
-The disruption brought by the pandemic in 2020 has highlighted the fragility of our environments and our cities.
-However, if some call for a green recovery plan to tackle both the climate emergency and the impact of COVID-19 and see this time as an opportunity for a drastic change towards a low carbon future, there is a risk that in fact the opposite happens and the momentum on climate actions drops.
-London has committed to become carbon neutral by 2050, aiming for all new buildings to be net zero carbon by 2030 and all existing ones by 2050.
-The NLA Zero Carbon London report, published in November 2020, provides a clear set of priorities for the capital to achieve these targets: a focus on retrofit, the adoption of circular economy principles, decarbonising the grid, reducing embodied carbon in buildings and bringing down operational carbon to net zero, and increasing green infrastructure.
+London has committed to become carbon neutral by 2030, aiming for all new buildings to be net zero carbon by 2030 and all existing ones by 2050.
+The NLA Zero Carbon London report, published in November 2020, and the Resilient Cities report, published in October 2021, both provide a clear set of priorities for the capital to achieve these targets.
+Solutions range from a focus on retrofit, the adoption of circular economy principles, decarbonising the grid, reducing embodied carbon in buildings, bringing down operational carbon to net zero, and increasing green infrastructure.

-The NLA Net Zero year-round programme addresses these priorities by bringing together built environment professionals and decision makers to share best practise and accelerate the adoption of climate solutions to help create a greener, zero-carbon London.
-Looking ahead at COP26 in November 2021, NLA is developing the research paper Resilience Cities, focusing on the power of cities to adapt and transform through challenges, crisis and shocks
+The NLA Net Zero year-round programme addresses these priorities by bringing together built environment professionals and decision makers to share best practice and accelerate the adoption of climate solutions to help create a greener, zero-carbon London.

 MORE ONLINE AND PUBLISHED CONTENT